-Manchester United seal Champions League spot
+Manchester United qualify Champions League

-Manchester United last night defeated Chelsea to earn a UEFA Champions League spot for next season.
+Manchester United qualify Champions League : Manchester United last night defeated Chelsea to qualify a UEFA Champions League spot for next season.
 They sealed a place in the Premier League’s top four with an emphatic 4-1 victory over Chelsea on Thursday evening, with goals from Casemiro, Anthony Martial, Bruno Fernandes, and Marcus Rashford putting the result beyond doubt.

 Erik ten Hag during his post match interview said the club is back to where they belong.